segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 - **Salesforce (Actions)**: Use `Identify calls` as your event trigger.
 - **SendGrid Marketing Campaigns**: Configure an "Upsert Contact" mapping.
 Use `Identify calls` as the event trigger.
 3. Locate the  **Select mappings** section to confirm the default field mappings match the traits in your custom setup.
-- To update a trait field mapping click on a field, and in the dropdown search bar enter `traits.` followed by your trait.
+- To update a trait field mapping, click on a field, and in the dropdown search bar enter `traits.` followed by your trait.
 For example, `traits.email`.
 Then, click **Use as an event variable**.
 4. Click **Save** and navigate back to Engage to finish building your Audience.

 ## Best practices

 For best results with Trait Enrichment, Segment recommends:
-- Using Trait Enrichment with new Audiences.
+- Using Trait Enrichment with new audiences.
-- Using smaller Audiences for real-time use cases, as data delivery is slower for large Audiences.
+- Using smaller audiences for real-time use cases, as data delivery is slower for large audiences.

 ## Frequently asked questions
 {% faq %}